ITEC404GraduationProject/GraduationProject/README.md

 - Database is located in MongoDB.
 Connection is already set up.

-# How to launch a project
+# How to start a project
+### Start both frontend and backend
 1. Clone github repository to your computer.
 2. Download any application that can run .NET 6 project (ex.
 Visual Studio 2022).
+3. Install nodejs.
-3. Launch the project with your application.
+4. Launch the project with your application.
-4. Wait until all packages are installed (it can take some time)
+5. Wait until all packages are installed (it can take some time)
-5. Both backend and frontend should start automatically after all packages are installed.
+6. Both backend and frontend should start automatically after all packages are installed.

+### Start only frontend
+Note: If you start only frontend, application will not be able to interact with database.
+1. Clone github repository to your computer.
+2. Install nodejs.
+3. Open terminal from the **../GraduationProject/ClientApp** folder
+4. Enter ```npm install``` command.
+5. Wait until all packages are installed.
+6. Enter ```npm start``` command.

 # How to use github